tursodatabase/turso-docs/reference/libsql-urls.md

 If your runtime environment doesn’t support WebSockets, or a client library is not available for your preferred language, you can replace the `libsql` scheme with `https` to invoke a stateless HTTP API similar to the WebSocket protocol.
+When using [sqld] locally, you can use `http` to access it without requiring an SSL certificate.

-Documentation for this protocol is forthcoming.
+Documentation for the libSQL HTTP protocol is forthcoming.

 [Turso CLI]: /reference/turso-cli